notzune/docs/src/mech/cults/objects.md

+> ⚠️ **Warning:** This page is still under construction!
 # Objects
 This page details and outlines the object classes in the plugin as well as attempting to give a detailed explanation of their functionality, both from a programming perspective and an in-game perspective.

 ## Object Hierarchy
-> 📝 **Note**: This diagram is mainly just a placeholder for now but should give the general sense of the object-class hierarchy.
+> 📝 **Note:** This diagram is mainly just a placeholder for now but should give the general sense of the object-class hierarchy.

 ```
           ┌────────┐